Families (Referral Criteria)

-The KEYS Network provides support for families with children 0-5 years old living in Western Sydney, who are not engaged with appropriate services to meet their holistic needs or require a multiagency response.
+The KEYS Network provides support for families with children 0-5 years old living in Western Sydney and Lithgow, who are not engaged with appropriate services to meet their holistic needs or require a multiagency response.

 For a family to be eligible to join KEYS, the family must: